Feodosia: Kaffa (Genoese colony)

 In the late 13th century, traders from the Republic of Genoa arrived and purchased the city from the ruling Golden Horde.

-They established a flourishing trading settlement called Kaffa, which virtually monopolized trade in the Black Sea region and served as a major port and administrative center for the Genoese settlements around the Sea.
-It came to house one of Europe's biggest slave markets.
+They established a flourishing trading settlement called Kaffa (also recorded as Caffa), which virtually monopolized trade in the Black Sea region and served as a major port and administrative center for the Genoese settlements around the Sea.
+The city thrived despite the tenuous politics of the region and Genoa's series of wars with the Mongol successor states.

+It came to house one of Europe's biggest slave markets of the Black Sea slave trade, and served as a terminus for the Silk Road.
 The Great Soviet Encyclopedia also adds that the city of Caffa was established during the times when the area was ruled by the Khan of the Golden Horde Mengu-Timur.

 Ibn Battuta visited the city, noting it was a "great city along the sea coast inhabited by Christians, most of them Genoese."
 He further stated, "We went down to its port, where we saw a wonderful harbor with about two hundred vessels in it, both ships of war and trading vessels, small and large, for it is one of the world's celebrated ports."